emacsmirror/twiki-org/README.txt

 * Indenting a list item with twiki-org-demote-item will move it in by a multiple of 3

+* Saving buffers works even when longlines-mode is enabled.
+(Really oughta start a proper changelog...)

 Released under the GPL v2, like Org and the original twiki-outline.
 Comments, patches and suggestions welcome.
 Share and enjoy!